You are currently viewing Kurjey, a Cave of the Red Cliff where Guru Rinpoche left an Impression of his Body

 SHARE THIS POST

-Kurjey is the “impression left by the sacred body of Guru Rinpoche on the rock in the cave of the Diamond Piled Red Rock (Drakmar Dorje Tsekpa) while meditating to subdue Shelging Karpo, who took the life force (sog) of King Sindhu Raja of Bumthang.
-Therefore, it was known as Kurjey.
-The body impression can still be seen.
+Kurjey Lhakhang is the first sacred site of Guru Rinpoche in Bumthang blessed in the 8th century.
+Kurje is the “impression” left by Guru Rinpoche’s sacred body on the rock in the cave of the Diamond Piled Red Rock (Drakmar Dorje Tsekpa) while meditating to subdue Shelging Karpo, who took the life force (sog) of King Sindhu Raja of Bumthang.

-It is the first sacred site of Guru Rimpoche in Bumthang where he subdued evil spirits and wrathful local deities and then turned the Wheel of Vajrayana Buddhism for the very first time in Druk Yul by preaching the Nying-gi Thigpa, the essence of all religions known as the Dzogpa Chenpo Selwai Melong (The Clear Mirror of Great Mahasanti).
+Kurjey Lhakhang is located in Kurje village under Chhoekhor gewog of Bumthang Dzongkhag at an elevation of 2648 meters above sea level.
+It is the first sacred site of Guru Rimpoche in Bumthang where he subdued evil spirits and wrathful local deities.
+He then turned the Wheel of Vajrayana Buddhism for the very first time in Bhutan by preaching the Nying-gi Thigpa, the essence of all religions known as the Dzogpa Chenpo Selwai Melong (The Clear Mirror of Great Mahasanti).

 Bumthang Kurjey Lhakhang is one of the two sacred places blessed by Guru Rinpoche during his first visit to Bhutan and has become a central site for pilgrimage from people worldwide.